demitrix/kobo.koplugin/docs/features/bluetooth.md

   Nickel).
 From the paired devices list you can:
   - Connect or disconnect a device
   - Open the key binding configuration (when connected) to map device events to actions
+  - Forget a device to unpair it and remove it from the list

 **Note:** Paired devices can only be connected when they are nearby and discoverable.
 Use "Scan for devices" to detect nearby devices (including paired devices that are currently discoverable).
 If a